-The family court renders a judgment based on the proceedings of oral argument, examination of evidence and so forth.
+The family court renders a judgment based on the proceedings of oral arguments, examination of evidence and so forth.
 If a party is dissatisfied with the contents of the judgment, he/she may seek proceedings at the high court by filing an appeal within two weeks from the date on which the party received service of the judgment.
 In litigation pertaining to an action for divorce, if the parties can reach an agreement, the case can be resolved by settlement.
-In order to reach a settlement, the parties themselves must appear before court.